-Join Todd Perkins for an in-depth discussion in this video Store data in a two-dimensional array, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Store data in a two-dimensional array, part of Learning Java Applications (2016).

 - [Voiceover] So, let's look at populating our table…with actual data from a two-dimensional array,…instead of just a simple string.…So, I'm going to go inside of my code,…and I'm looking for the Table Data Class,…and in here, I'm going to Create a New Instance Variable.…And in here I'm going to Create a New Property.…It's going to be of the Type,…of String Two-dimensional Array.…A Two-dimensional Array is an array,…array's that contain strings.…